strategicmarket/webanalytics/README.md

 Getting the app running on your local machine takes only a few steps:

-1. rename the configexample directory to config.
-No additional keys are needed in config file beyond default settings already included in configExample.
-The redis capability has been disabled.
-The demo showing streaming analytics is not available with this repo
-2. clone the project - `git clone https://github.com/pdhoward/chaoticdash.git
+1. clone the project - `git clone https://github.com/strategicmarket/webanalytics.git
-3. install its dependencies - `npm install`
+2. install its dependencies - `npm install`
-4. start the app - npm run start
+3. start the app - npm run start

 This will start the webpack server for the frontend and nodejs for the db store on the back end